SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-layers-of-the-onion-architecture/rule.md

 ### Domain Model

-In the very centre we see the Domain Model, which represents the state and behaviour combination that models truth for the organization and is only coupled to itself.
+In the very centre, we see the Domain Model, which represents the state and behaviour combination that models truth for the organization and is only coupled to itself.

 ### Repository Interfaces